grmkris/opensource-orchestra/gift-pyusd/README.md

 ### Functions

 #### Public Functions
-- `mint(uint256 artistId, uint256 amount)`: Mint a new SBT by gifting `amount` PYUSD to `artistId` (reverts if `amount < minGiftAmount`)
+- `mint(address wallet, uint256 amount)`: Mint a new SBT by gifting `amount` PYUSD to `wallet` (reverts if `amount < minGiftAmount`)
 - `totalIssued()`: Returns the total number of SBTs issued
 - `contractPYUSDBalance()`: Returns current PYUSD balance of the contract
  - `tokenAmounts(uint256 tokenId)`: Returns the gift amount associated with a minted token
-- `artistBalance(uint256 artistId)`: Returns the accumulated PYUSD balance available for an artist to withdraw
+- `artistBalance(address wallet)`: Returns the accumulated PYUSD balance available for an artist to withdraw

 #### Withdrawal
-- `withdrawForArtist(uint256 artistId, uint256 amount)`: Withdraw PYUSD to the registered payout wallet for the specified artist.
+- `withdrawForArtist(address wallet, uint256 amount)`: Withdraw PYUSD to the registered payout wallet for the specified artist.
 Only callable by that artist's payout wallet.

 #### ERC-721 Functions (Disabled for SBT)
 All transfer and approval functions revert with `TRANSFERS_DISABLED()`: